EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 There are some caveats to these maximum speeds.
 When using a “plug-in” style charger with a NEMA 14-50 or NEMA 6-50 plug, the maximum power you can draw from the wall is 40 amps.
 A hardwired installation of a capable home wall charger is required to pull the full 48 amps.

 In addition, your home needs a powerful enough circuit breaker to supply the EV charger’s needs.
 As a hard rule, an appliance should only draw a consistent 80% of the circuit breaker’s capacity.
 Therefore a 50 amp circuit breaker is required for charging at a steady 40 amps, and at least a 60 amp circuit breaker is required to charge at 48 amps.
-However, even if your household wiring is not up to the task, almost all EV chargers are able to be configured with a lower limit.
+However, even if your household wiring is not up to the task, almost all EV chargers can be configured with a lower limit.

 Here is a helpful table from Tesla with Level 2 charging speeds, circuit breaker requirements, as well as expected ranger added per hour.